nfctargus/book-collection-reviewer/README.md

 # Book Collections
 A tool designed to keep track of your probably unhealthy book collection.
+Sample user credentials:
+Email: jane@gmail.com
+PW: 12345

-# What can you do with this tool?
+# What can you do with this app?
 - View, filter and search for books you own
-- Add a new book either manually or by scanning the barcode
+- Search for a book by ISBN, Author or Book Title and add it to your collection
 - Edit or delete books as necessary
-- Wishlist books you want to buy but haven't gotten around to yet

-# Install Angular CLI
+- Mark books as favourites (User specific)
+- Give your books a rating out of 5 (Book specific)

+# What's next?
+- UI Improvements
+- Mobile compatibility
+- Themes??
+- Mobile app with text-scanning or barcode scanning functionality

+# How can I run this?
+Back End:
+cd backend
-npm install -g @angular/cli
+npm install

-# Init New:
-ng new frontend --skip-tests
+npm start

-# Running Front End
+Front End:
+cd frontend
+npm install
 ng serve -o

-# Running Back end
-npm start